veenanitk/DBMS-Project/README.md

 # Hostel-Management-System
-A system built for hostel room allocation for our College(NITK Surathkal) as a part of DBMS Course.
+A system built for hostel room and mess allocation for our College(NITK Surathkal) as a part of DBMS Course.

 For more details regarding the project refer [Documentation](/Documentation.pdf)